-Roll cages (as specified in the GCR) are required for the following classes: GT1, Grand Touring (GT), Improved Touring (IT), Super Touring ST, Touring 1 (T1), Production, American Sedan, Specials, Super Production, all Formula classes, all Sports Racer classes, open GT, Rally, SMX, SSM (see Note), SM (see Note), SMF (see Note), SMR (see Note), and Modified Electric, and open Production vehicles.
+Roll cages (as specified in the GCR) are required for the following classes: Grand Touring (GT), Improved Touring (IT), Super Touring ST, Touring 1 (T1), Production, American Sedan, Specials, Super Production, all Formula classes, all Sports Racer classes, Rally, SMX, SSM (see Note), SM (see Note), SMF (see Note), SMR (see Note), and Modified Electric vehicles.
 In these vehicles, the roll cage structure must meet current GCR requirements for the specific class.
 If the vehicle does not fall into a Club Racing class, the cage should be prepared to the GCR equivalent or greater (for example, a tube-frame Special car should be compared to a GT class cage (i.e., SMX), while a street-driven car that ends up in Special because of odd modifications or that requires a roll cage could be comparable to a Production or IT cage (i.e., Steet Prepared and Street Modified classes excluding SMX)).

-Note: For the SSM, SM, SMF and SMR classes, a roll cage is required for any car that has an engine block that is not sourced from a car of the same brand-manufacturer.
-(See Solo Rules for clarification of "same brand".)
+Note: For the SSM, SM, SMF and SMR classes, a roll cage is required for any car that has an engine block that is not sourced from a car of the same manufacturer if either there is change in the number of cylinders or there is a change from Normally Aspirated (NA) to Forced Induction (FI).
 Otherwise, the car must have a minimum of a roll bar that meets the description in this section of the SUPPS.